 Whether it’s your first move or your fifth, even the most organized military parents need help navigating a new school district’s standardized testing system.
-While the federal No Child Left Behind Act requires every school district to test students in reading and math, every state has developed its own testing system.
-Here’s what you need to know before your child switches schools.
+While the federal Every Student Succeeds Act (replacing the No Child Left Behind Act) requires every school district to test students in reading and math, each state now has more flexibility to develop and administer what it considers to be the most effective testing system.
+Here’s what you need to know before you move:

-- How the test results are used.
+- Explore how the test results are used.
 Standardized tests theoretically measure how well a student and the school are performing.
 In some states, these tests determine which students will graduate or go on to the next grade.
-Find out how your child’s school will use test scores and how it might affect your child’s education.
-States also use the scores to issue School District Report Cards, which show how well each district is doing.
-Visit your state’s department of education website or your district’s website to view your child’s school report card.
+Find out how your child’s school will use test scores and how the scores might affect your child’s education.
+States also use the standardized test scores to issue School and District Report Cards, which show how well each school and district are doing.

 - Talk to your child about the tests.
 Do not overly emphasize test scores or results, but be clear about what will be different at the new school.
-Assure your child that good study habits all year as well as practice sessions with the teacher can help them feel less stressed about changing schools.
+Assure your child that good study habits all year as well as practice sessions with the teacher can help them feel less stressed about standardized testing and changing schools.

 If your child will be attending public school in another state, it’s important that you and your family understand these helpful pointers so you both can be prepared for the transition.
 Preparing for your move by reviewing your child’s school testing policies and performance will help ease some of the stress associated with an academic move.